How to Read the Visa Bulletin?

 The Visa Bulletin Explained

 The Visa Bulletin is a product of the Department of State.
-It is issued monthly and shows the status of all current green card applications.
-You can read the bulletin to discover if your application is ready to move forward based on when you filed your Form I-130 petition.
+It is issued every month and shows the status of all current green card applications.
+You can read the bulletin to discover if your application is ready to move forward based on when you filed your Form I-130 petition

 You can also use the bulletin to estimate your wait time by looking at how quickly the line moves from one month to the next.